-As part of the impairment review process, the Company reviewed the financial performance of Deutsche International Custodial Services Limited and its financial performance and its forecasted performance over the next 2 years.
-As the entity's net assets were below the cost of the investment, and the entity is forecasted to make a loss in each of the next 2 years, this has led to the recognition of an impairment loss of GBP 47,000 (2017: GBP180,000) that has been recognised in the statement of comprehensive income in the item impairment loss on investment in subsidiaries.
+As part of the impairment review process, the Company reviewed the financial position of Deutsche International Custodial Services Limited and its forecast financial performance over the remaining period of the wind down of its business operations.
+As the entity's net assets were below the cost of the investment, and the entity is forecasted to make a loss over the remaining period of the wind down, this has led to the recognition of an impairment loss of GBP68,000 (2018: GBP47,000) which has been recognised in the statement of comprehensive income in the item impairment loss on investment in subsidiaries.

-Furthermore the Company reviewed the financial performance of Deutsche International Corporate Services Limited and its financial performance and its forecasted performance over the next 2 years.
-Last year an impairment loss of GBP 275,000 was recognised, writing down the investment value to nil.
-In 2018, the Company had to make a capital injection of GBP3,000,000 in Deutsche International Corporate Services Limited to keep the regulatory limit of 110% and notification limit of 130% with respect to the JFSC's Adjusted Net Liquid Assets requirement.
-This has been recognised as an impairment loss in the statement of comprehensive income of the Company.
+Furthermore the Company reviewed the financial position of Deutsche International Corporate Services Limited and its forecast financial performance and its forecasted performance throughout the remaining period of the wind down of its business operations.
+In 2019, the Company had to make a capital injections of GBP3,900,000 (2018 GBP3,000,000) in Deutsche International Corporate Services Limited to keep the regulatory limit of 110% and notification limit of 130% with respect to the JFSC's Adjusted Net Liquid Assets requirement.
+The current assessment of the carrying value of the entity has resulted in an impairment loss of GBP2,675,000 (2018: GBP3,000,000) which has been recognised in the statement of comprehensive income of the Company.